Economic Networks: Theory and Computation

 As the name suggests, hub-based eigenvector centrality is a measure of hub centrality: vertices are awarded high rankings when they \emph{point to} important vertices.
 The next two exercises help to reinforce this point.

 \begin{Exercise} Show that nodes with zero out-degree always have zero hub-based eigenvector centrality. \end{Exercise}

 To compute eigenvector centrality when the adjacency matrix $A$ is primitive, we can employ the Perron--Frobenius Theorem, which tells us that $r(A)^{-m} A^m \to e \, \epsilon^\top$ as $m \to \infty$, where $\epsilon$ and $e$ are the dominant left and right eigenvectors of $A$.
-This implies that
+This implies

 Thus, evaluating $r(A)^{-m} A^m \1$ at large $m$ returns a scalar multiple of $e$.
-The following function uses this approach and then normalizes the dominant eigenvector so that it sums to unity.
-The \texttt{authority} option is explained below and the function \texttt{spec\_rad} was defined on page~\pageref{m:sr}.
-Executing \texttt{import numpy as np} is required.
+The package Networkx provides a function for computing eigenvector centrality via \eqref{eq:ramm}.

-The package Networkx also provides routines for computing eigenvector centrality, as does the Julia package Graphs.jl.
+One issue problem with this method is the assumption of primitivity, since the convergence in \eqref{eq:ramm} can fail without it.
+The following function uses an alternative technique, based on Arnoldi iteration, which generally works even when primitivity fails.
+(The \texttt{authority} option is explained below.)

-\begin{Exercise} Using the code above or another suitable routine, compute the hub-based eigenvector centrality rankings for the simple digraph in Figure~\ref{f:hub_vs_authorith}.
-You should obtain $e = (0.4, 0.2, 0.4, 0.0)$.
-Hence, the source vertex (vertex 1) obtains equal highest rank and the sink vertex (vertex 4) obtains the lowest rank. \end{Exercise}
+\begin{Exercise} Show that the digraph in Figure~\ref{f:hub_vs_authorith} is not primitive.
+Using the code above or another suitable routine, compute the hub-based eigenvector centrality rankings.
+You should obtain values close to $e = (0.3694,0.2612,0.3694,0)$.
+Note that the sink vertex (vertex 4) obtains the lowest rank. \end{Exercise}

 The middle left panel of Figure~\ref{f:financial_network_analysis_centrality} shows the hub-based eigenvector centrality ranking for the international credit network shown in Figure~\ref{f:financial_network_analysis_visualization}.
 Countries that are rated highly according to this rank tend to be important players in terms of supply of credit.
 Japan takes the highest rank according to this measure, although countries with large financial sectors such as Great Britain and France are not far behind.
 (The color scheme in Figure~\ref{f:financial_network_analysis_visualization} is also matched to hub-based eigenvector centrality.)